- Roads dangerous for cyclists (Cycling safety Pt 1) [06:31]

 "Go for green corridor"

-"THE potential release of land owned by the Malayan Railway (KTM) presents a once-in-a-lifetime opportunity to create a beautiful cycling, hiking and nature trail linking the north and south of Singapore.
+"THE potential release of land owned by the Malayan Railway (KTM) presents a once-in-a-lifetime opportunity to create a beautiful cycling, hiking and nature trail linking the north and south of Singapore."A new life for Tanjong Pagar Station," The Straits Times Forum page, 03 Jun 2010.

 This would be a boon for the increasingly health- and environment-conscious population seeking spaces for cycling, jogging and hiking, and help them appreciate the nature spots.